 Unfortunately, suing the federal government under the FTCA is trickier than suing a private citizen -- you will have to jump through a number of hoops, and the lawsuits are subject to a lengthy and sometimes confusing list of limitations.

 Historically, under the doctrine of "sovereign immunity," you were not permitted to sue the king.
 Sovereign immunity has carried over to modern times in the form of a general rule that you cannot sue the government -- unless the government says you can.
 Fortunately, the Federal Tort Claims Act ("FTCA") allows certain kinds of lawsuits against federal employees who are acting within the scope of their employment.

 If you believe you may have a claim for negligence (careless conduct, or other wrongful or "tortious" conduct) against a federal agency or employee, you must first determine whether you can sue the federal government under the FTCA.
 Unless your claim is allowed by the FTCA, there is a good chance it will be barred by sovereign immunity.
-(To learn more about what constitutes negligence, read Nolo's article Who's at Fault for an Accident FAQ.)
+(To learn more about what constitutes negligence, read Nolo's article Negligence, Duty of Care, and Fault for an Accident.)

 Is My Claim Permitted By the FTCA?

 In general, the FTCA is intended to provide monetary compensation for injury, property loss, or death "caused by the negligent or wrongful act or omission of any employee of the Government."
 But this broad-sounding mandate is subject to a lot of fine print.

 Although the limitations and exceptions are too numerous to review in this article, here are some general guidelines regarding the limitations on FTCA claims:

 Only federal employees can be sued under the FTCA, not independent contractors hired by the federal government (unless they are treated like employees).

 The negligent or wrongful conduct must have been done within the scope of the defendant's employment.